cyoce/PlatyPar/README.md

 ```javascript
 23+4*
 ```
-Since every character is treated separately, **including numbers**, this is parsed as:
+Since every character is treated separately, **including numbers** (more on that later), this is parsed as:
 ```javascript
 push 2
 push 3